gawleaks/clockify-cli/README.md

 projects [workspace]: List all projects in provided workspace (or default one from config file)

+report [year] [month] [repositories] Generate a report for the given month and provided repositories

 - config [subcommand] [arguments]: Play with config file
   - show: Show config file
   - set [key] [value]: Set value of key in config file